wingchu/viro/README.md

 11. That's it!
 Now build React scheme for `Generic iOS Device`, followed by ViroReact scheme for the same target.
 Note:
     ```
     11.a If you want the ability to run on Simulator,
          change target to any of the `iOS Simulator` targets instead of `Generic iOS Device`.
-    11.b If in your own app project setup, you prefer to include Viro React as a static library
+    11.b If in your own app project setup, you prefer to include ViroReact as a static library
          rather than relying on `use_frameworks!` - build scheme `ViroReact_static_lib`
          instead of `ViroReact` as mentioned above in step #11.
     ```
 12. You should see a new file `libViroReact.a` at `ios/dist/lib/libViroReact.a`.
-13. To run Viro React tests, run `ViroExample` scheme on your plugged in iOS device.
+13. To run ViroReact tests, run `ViroExample` scheme on your plugged in iOS device.

-### Building Android Viro React:
+### Building Android ViroReact:
 1. Under the viro directory, run `./prepareRelease.sh`.
 2. Your android bridge should now be built under release.
 3. You should see a new file created at android/react_viro/react_viro-release.aar